• Home

 Starting the Divorce Process

-To file for divorce in Georgia, you or your spouse will have had to be a resident for at least 6 months.
+To file for divorce in Georgia, you or your spouse must have been a resident for at least 6 months.
 One of the big factors that will decide the ease of a divorce is whether it’s contested or uncontested.

 Contested vs. Uncontested Divorce